Are You Accepting New Patients?

 Yes, we are accepting new patients.
 New Patients should have their previous medical records available when making an appointment.
+Check our list of insurances to make sure we accept yours.
 [Back to Top]

 I am delivering at Gwinnett Medical Center, how do I notify the hospital that I have chosen GPAM as my pediatrician?

 Your OB will give you paperwork to fill out for the hospital delivery.
 This paperwork will ask you to designate your pediatrician.
 You can enter Gwinnett Pediatrics or the name of one of our pediatricians.
-The hospital will then notify our practice when your baby is delivered.
+Neonatology will see your baby in the hospital and we will follow 48-72 hours after you go home.
 [Back to Top]

 When does a GPAM provider see my new baby?